tokenroute

 tokenroute usage --days N

-Summary spend over the last N days (1-365).
+Summary of spend over the last N days (1-365).
 Only successful requests count.

 {"range_days": 7, "total_requests": 142, "total_tokens_in": 12450, "total_tokens_out": 3200, "total_cost_usd": "0.18"}